lightning/bolts/00-introduction.md

 * *HTLC*: Hashed Time Locked Contract.
-   * A conditional payment between two peers: the recipient can spend the payment by presenting its signature and a *payment preimage*, otherwise the payer can cancel the contract by spending it after a given time.
+   * A conditional payment between 2 peers: the recipient can spend the payment by presenting its signature and a *payment preimage*, otherwise the payer can cancel the contract by spending it after a given time.
 These are implemented as outputs from the